otrv4/otrv4/otrv4.md

 ### Creating an User Profile

-To create a user profile:
+To create a user profile, assemble:

-1. The Cramer-Shoup key-pair: PK, SK
+1. Cramer-Shoup key-pair: PK, SK
 2. Version support information string in the same format as OTRv3 Query Messages [3]
 3. Profile Expiration  (TODO: what format?)
-4. (optional) Transition signatures are signatures of the DSA fingerprints related to the keys used for version 3.
+4. (optional) Transition signature is a signature of the profile by the users version 3 DSA key.
 This is only used if the user supports version 3 and 4.
-(TODO: this is incorrect, it's supposed to be a signature generated USING the DSA key, of the new cramer shoup fingerprint)

 One of the Cramer-Shoup secret key values (`z`) and its generator (`g1`) is used to create signatures of the entire profile.
 This is created using the Ed448 signature algorithm as documented in [4].

-The user profile components are as follows:

-1. PK
-2. version_info
-3. profile_expiration
-4. profile_sig = sign( PK, version_info, profile_expiration )
-5. (optional) fingerprints
-6. (optional) fingerprint_sig = sign( otrv3_DSA_fingerprint ) (1 per fingerprint)
-(TODO: why have this both here and in the data type below?)

 Then this profile should be published in a public place, like an untrusted server.